giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 ### Metric Exposure with Extensions of ALTO

 The ALTO protocol has been difined to expose an abstracted network topology and related path costs in {{RFC7285}}.
-Its extension RFC 9240 allows to define entities on which properties can be defined, while {{?I-D.contreras-alto-service-edge}} introduces a proposed entity property that allows to consider an entity as both a network element with network related costs and properties and a element of a data centzer with compute related properties.
+Its extension RFC 9240 allows to define entities on which properties can be defined, while {{?I-D.contreras-alto-service-edge}} introduces a proposed entity property that allows to consider an entity as both a network element with network related costs and properties and a element of a data center with compute related properties.
 Such an exposure mechanism is particularly useful for decision making entities which are centralized and located off the network paths.

 ### Exposure of Abstracted Generic Metrics
 In some cases, whether due to unavailable information details or for the sake of simplicity, a consumer may need reliable but simple guidance to select a service.
 To this end, abstracted generic metrics may be useful.